baljit92/skull-detector/README.md

 Most of the negative images were classified correctly, however as we can see below, some of the negative images that were positively classified contain backgorunds, skeletons, faces or facial-like features such as eyes.
 The trained model drew bounding boxes around random objects in addition to the human skull (if present).

-For the test dataset used, average accuracy was 90%

 ## Discussion